mena-ayad99/MegaMart-Sales-Agents-Dashboard/README.md

 ## Megamart sales agents Dashboard
-** Tableau dashboard project.
+** Data Visualization (Tableau dashboard project).
 Part of series of projects to build my portfolio and practice the skills I learned.**

 #### *Case Summary:*
 Megamart is a store which sells various goods to consumers all over the world.
 The company works only through Sales Agents who are responsible for selling products to their customers.